Apply for British Passport for Irish Citizens

 An adult British passport lasts for ten years.
 Upon expiry, you will then make a passport renewal application.

 Every British national over 16 years old is eligible for a passport.
+There are also many ways to become a British citizen, through birth, marriage, or naturalisation.

 If you’re a British citizen by birth and have never owned a British passport, you’re eligible for a first-time UK passport application once you’re 16 years or are three weeks away from your 16th birthday.

+Obtaining your British passport proves that you are a legitimate British citizen.
+You cannot apply for a British passport before acquiring British citizenship.
 The application process for a British passport must only begin after you have acquired citizenship

 How to Apply for a British Passport

-Applying from within the UK
+Applying from within the UK as an Irish citizen

-If you reside within the UK, you can apply for your first adult British passport online or via Post.
+If you reside within the UK, you can apply for your first adult British passport online or via post.
 To apply online, you’ll need;

 - a digital photo of yourself